django/django/docs/channel_layer_spec.rst

 after the most recent ``group_add`` call for that membership, the default being 86,400 seconds (one day).
 The value of this timeout is exposed as the ``group_expiry`` property on the channel layer.

-Protocol servers must have a configurable timeout value for every connection-based protocol they serve that closes the connection after the timeout, and should default this value to the value of ``group_expiry``, if the channel layer provides it.
-This allows old group memberships to be cleaned up safely, knowing that after the group expiry the original connection must have closed, or is about to be in the next few seconds.

-It's recommended that end developers put the timeout setting much lower - on the order of hours or minutes - to enable better protocol design and testing.
-Even with ASGI's separation of protocol server restart from business logic restart, you will likely need to move and reprovision protocol servers, and making sure your code can cope with this is important.

 Approximate Global Ordering